 The advantage of speaker cables however is that they are often used with systems that provide considerable gain or amplification.
 This means that the signal will be amplified by devices like power amplifiers and mixers in your system.
 As such, the signal can be much larger than the signal that comes through an instrument cable.

 In many cases, when the signal is amplified enough, the amount of noise in a 20’ unbalanced cable (without amplification) is roughly the same as a 50’ cable with amplification.

-In other words, the signal in the 50 feet cable will be much larger than the one in the 20 feet cable, but it will also contain the same amount of noise.
+In other words, the signal in the 50-foot cable will be much larger than the one in the 20-foot cable, but it will also contain the same amount of noise.

-In the 50 feet cable with amplification, by the time the signal passes through the amplifier and gets to the speaker cable, the signal-to-noise ratio will be much better than when it was at instrument level.
+In the 50-foot cable with amplification, by the time the signal passes through the amplifier and gets to the speaker cable, the signal-to-noise ratio will be much better than when it was at the instrument level.
 In this case, we would not need to worry about signal loss over long cable runs.

 The maximum length of a speaker wire is determined by the impedance of the speaker and the gauge of the wire.
 The greater the gauge of the wire and the greater the impedance of the speaker, the longer you can run your speaker wires.

 We hope this article can guide you to make the best option when next you are selecting a cable length for your indoor and outdoor speaker.